Blendify/blender-manual/trunk/blender_docs/manual/about/writing_style_guide.rst

 - *Spell checking is strongly recommended.*
 - Use American English (eg: modeling and not modelling, color and not colour).
 - Take care about grammar, appropriate wording and use simple English.
-- Keep Sentences short and clear, resulting in text that is easy to read, objective and to the point.
+- Keep sentences short and clear, resulting in text that is easy to read, objective and to the point.
 - Including why or how an option might be useful is a good idea.
 - If you are unsure about how a feature works, ask someone else or find out who developed it and ask them.

 To be avoided:

-- Avoid to write in first person perspective, about yourself or your own opinions.
+- Avoid writing in first person perspective, about yourself or your own opinions.
 - Avoid `weasel words <http://en.wikipedia.org/wiki/Weasel_word>`__ and being unnecessarily vague, eg:

   | *"Reloading the file will probably fix the problem"*